Best Buy, Carphone target China's mobile market

 LONDON U.S. retailer Best Buy and Britain's Carphone Warehouse are launching a mobile phone venture with Best Buy's Chinese partner Five Star and are in talks to enter other emerging markets together.

-Carphone Warehouse Chief Executive Roger Taylor told Reuters on Monday Best Buy and Carphone planned to replicate the success of their U.S. joint venture Best Buy Mobile.
+Carphone Warehouse Chief Executive Roger Taylor told Reuters on Monday Best Buy (BBY.N) and Carphone CPW.L planned to replicate the success of their U.S. joint venture Best Buy Mobile.

 Taylor was speaking after Best Buy agreed to buy Carphone Warehouse out of Best Buy Mobile for $1.3 billion while also closing their loss-making electrical goods megastores business in Britain.